-- Managing food allergies is part of food safety and is a legal obligation. - It is important that you do your best to make sure the allergen is not an ingredient of the food you will serve the customer with food allergy. - Do your best to avoid cross contamination when preparing the food. - Even when you have good practices in place, you do not have to guarantee that the food is allergen free. - It is important to clearly communicate what you will do to manage the customer's food allergy so they can mak
+- Managing food allergies is part of food safety and is a legal obligation. - It is important that you do your best to make sure the allergen is not an ingredient of the food you will serve the customer with food allergy. - Do your best to avoid cross contamination when preparing the food. - Even when you have good practices in place, you do not have to guarantee that the food is allergen free. - It is important to clearly communicate what you will do to manage the customer's food allergy so they can make so they can make an informed choice on whether to order the food or drink.

-A good customer experience will help build loyalty and is good for your business.
+- A good customer experience will help build loyalty and is good for your business.